allegro/akubra/README.md

     # Behaviours in application with HTTP protocol condition for better transmission
     # Rules for Transports definition:
     # - required minimum one item in 'Transports' section
-    # - required empty or one property (Method, Path, QueryParam) in 'ApplyRule' section
+    # - required empty or one property (Method, Path, QueryParam) in 'ApplyRules' section
-    # - if empty 'ApplyRule' section is defined it will be matching with any requests
+    # - if empty 'ApplyRules' section is defined it will be matching with any requests
-    # - in runtime no matching request (by 'ApplyRule' props. definition) generating responses with code HTTP 5xx
+    # - in runtime no matching request (by 'ApplyRules' props. definition) generating responses with code HTTP 5xx
     Transports:
       -
         Name: Transport1
-        ApplyRule:
+        ApplyRules:
           Method: GET|POST
           Path: .*
         Properties: